ucldc/ucldc-docs/docs/registry/index.md

 - The [Common Index API]({{site.url}}{{site.baseurl}}/docs/technical-docs/solr-api/), which can be used to query and display the data in custom interfaces.

 ##A note on timing
 The UCLDC platform is currently under development.
-The project team is working with the UC campus libraries to conduct initial harvests; the first exposure of this data to the public access points is expected to occur in August/September 2015.
+The project team is working with the UC campus libraries to conduct initial harvests; the first exposure of this data to the public access points is expected to occur in late August.
 At this time, therefore, this user guide describes the broad strokes of a process for the ongoing harvest and exposure of digital collections metadata.
-We expect that the specifics of the process will change as the service evolves, and have tried to note both current and envisioned mechanisms.
+We will be adding more to this guide over the coming weeks, as we continue development and formalize processes.
+(April 2015)

 <!--Here is old Registry info: